 - 2 cloves garlic minced

 - 1 teaspoon kosher salt

 - Preheat your oven to 400 degrees.
 Set the potatoes on a baking sheet and cook for one hour or until you can easily slice through one.

 - Once the potatoes are cool enough to handle, slice them in half.
 Scoop out the insides.
 Put the scooped insides into a large bowl.

 - Add the the butter, sour cream, and milk to the potatoes.
 Beat until smooth.
-Stir in the salt, pepper, 3/4 of the cooked bacon, 1 cup of cheddar cheese, and the green onions.
+Stir in the salt, pepper, 3/4 of the cooked bacon, garlic, 1 cup of cheddar cheese, and the green onions.

 - Spray a 9 by 13 inch baking dish with cooking spray.

 - Spread the mixture into the prepared baking dish.
 Top with the remaining cheese and reserved bacon.
 Bake for 10 minutes or until the cheese is melted.
 Garnish with more green onions.